trstickland/sanger-pathogen-singularity/README.md

    * picard 2.18.27
    * vcftools 0.1.16
    * gatk 3.8
+These are stored in sanger.yml

 The current implementation leverages conda as much as possible and uses Jinja2 templates to generate the singularity recipes

+A secondary focus is to build a set of images required by our first farm4 user.
+These are stored in gerry.yml
 ## Building the images
 ### Requirements
 The following must be available: